wazuh/wazuh-documentation/source/deployment-options/installation_from_sources.rst

       During the installation, users can decide the installation path.
 Execute the ``./install.sh`` and select the language, set the installation mode to ``manager``, then set the installation path (``Choose where to install Wazuh [/var/ossec]``).
 The default path of installation is ``/var/ossec``.
 A commonly used custom path might be ``/opt``.

     .. warning::
       Be extremely careful not to select a critical installation directory if you choose a different path than the default.
-If the directory already exist the installer will ask if delete the directory or if installing Wazuh inside.
+If the directory already exists, the installer will ask to delete the directory or install Wazuh inside.

 #.
 The installer asks if you want to start Wazuh at the end of the installation.
-If you choosed not to, you can start it later with:
+If you choose not to, you can start it later with:

 .. tabs::